abeocap/bot/README.md

 * Set the webhook on your Telegram bot to call the `api/telegram.js` route on your server.
 Instructions on how to do this can be found [here](https://core.telegram.org/bots/api#setwebhook).

-That's it!
+And that's it!
 Now your users can type `/price` in their bot conversation to get your token's real-time price.
 Add the bot to your group (and make them an admin) to let users do this directly from the group.

 This bot is deployed in the [Cap Telegram Group](https://t.me/capfin).